mjbots/pi3hat/docs/reference.md

   * Pin 29: IRQ  (BCM 5)

-* *Processor 3*: This processor provides the low-speed CAN interface, the IMU, and the undocumented nrf24l01 logic.
+* *Processor 3*: This processor provides the low-speed CAN interface, the IMU, and the nrf24l01 logic.
 It is connected to the Raspberry Pi SPI0 bus, CS0.

   * Pin 21: MISO (BCM 9)
   * Pin 19: MOSI (BCM 10)